 In the British report of this battle in Jhansi, Hugh Rose, the Commander of the British Army, commented that Rani Lakshmibai is "personable, clever and beautiful" and that she is "the most dangerous of all Indian leaders".
 Rose reported that she had been buried "with great ceremony under a tamarind tree under the Rock of Gwalior, where I saw her bones and ashes".

 She departed in the clothes of a soldier, mounted on her charger, with the body of her close Muslim friend lying next to her.
-She died at 22 and was buried in Phool Bagh, Gwalior.
+She died at the age of 22 and was buried in Phool Bagh, Gwalior.
 She defended Jhansi against British troops till the very end, not giving up at any point.
-Sir Hugh Rose may have besieged Jhansi on 23 March 1858, but her spirit remained indomitable.
+Sir Hugh Rose may have besieged Jhansi on 23rd March 1858, but her spirit remained indomitable.

 Rani Lakshmi Bai's palace, The Rani Mahal, is now converted into a museum.
 It houses a collection of archaeological remains of the period between the 9th and 12th centuries AD.